 What Can I Do?

-First, checking to make sure your website follows these standards is important.
-There are great resources on the internet to help you to increase your compliance.
+First, there are great resources on the internet to help you to increase your compliance.
+Using a WCAG compliance checker to make sure your website follows these standards is important.
 You can utilize compliance checkers, color contrast checkers, and user testing that will help you make your website more compliant.

 However, there is no concrete way to tell if you are 100% compliant.
-This is because the rules can be interpreted in many different ways and there isn’t a certification process at the moment.
+This is because the rules can be interpreted in many different ways, and currently, there isn’t a compliance certification process.
+There are still some good ways to ensure your website’s text, images, and formatting are more inclusive to a wider audience.

-You can download the UserWay Widget to help ensure you are making your website WCAG 2.0 compliant.
-This helpful widget only takes a few minutes to install (and it’s totally free) but will save your users lots of frustration when interacting with your website.
-You won’t need to touch any of your site’s code to give users the ability to increase font size, change the color contrast, highlight links, and more!
+Our helpful widget only takes a few minutes to install and will save your users lots of frustration when interacting with your website.
+You won’t need to change any of your site’s code.
+Instead, UserWay’s widget allows users to increase font size, change color contrast, highlight links, and more!
 It’s a great way to make your website more compliant immediately.

 Want more information on this topic?
 Get a helpful and straightforward breakdown of the rules by visiting https://www.w3.org/WAI/WCAG20/glance/.